allen-ziegenfus/filesystem-template-ext/README.md

 For a Journal Article:

-13:14:45,228 INFO  [RuntimePageImpl-16][FileSystemTemplateTransformerListener:84] Could not find template for template key: 18611 Be a leader in your industry - /home
+12:42:09,148 INFO  [RuntimePageImpl-14][FileSystemTemplateTransformerListener:75] Could not find template for template key: 203515550 Article: Countdown Timer LDSF

 So here you can add a new entry for 18611

 For an imported template

-13:14:45,321 INFO  [RuntimePageImpl-16][FileSystemTemplateResourceParser:114] Could not find template for template key: _TEMPLATE_CONTEXT_/10155/10182/10102/898140
+12:37:16,622 INFO  [RuntimePageImpl-5][FileSystemTemplateResourceParser:62] Could not find template for template key: 898140

 Here you would add the missing entry for 898140